Ikechukwu-Miracle/alx-system_engineering-devops/0x00-shell_basics/README.md

-10-back takes us back to the previous directory 11-lists displays the contents of the current dir, the parent dir, and /boot dir in long format at once 12-file_type prints the type of the file 'iamafile'
+10-back takes us back to the previous directory 11-lists displays the contents of the current dir, the parent dir, and /boot dir in long format at once 12-file_type prints the type of the file 'iamafile' 13-symbolic_link creates a symbolic link named '__ls__' in the current working directory